-The Big Lottery Fund distributes 40 per cent of all funds raised for good causes (about 11 pence of every pound spent on a Lottery ticket) by the National Lottery − around £670 Million last year.
+The National Lottery Community Fund distributes 40 per cent of all funds raised for good causes (about 11 pence of every pound spent on a Lottery ticket) by the National Lottery − around £670 Million last year.
 Money goes to community groups and projects that improve health, education and the environment.
-We have worked closely with the Big Lottery Fund for over ten years and their funding has made possible a number of projects which support vulnerable people to be warmer in their homes and to prevent or better manage fuel debt.
-These include Canny Tenants, a five year project launched in 2015, our Fuel Debt Support Service, Switched On, Canny Families Edinburgh and Healthy Homes for Highland.
+We have worked closely with The National Lottery Community Fund for over ten years and their funding has made possible a number of projects which support vulnerable people to be warmer in their homes and to prevent or better manage fuel debt in Edinburgh, the Lothians and the Highlands.
+We are currently delivering Canny Tenants, a five year project launched in 2015.
 This relationship and long-term funding has allowed us to effectively build on our experience and evolve and improve our services.

 Comic Relief is a major charity based in the UK, with a vision of a just world, free from poverty.
 Since starting out in 1985 they have raised over £1 billion to tackle the root causes of poverty and social injustice in the UK and across the world.
 Some of this money has helped make possible Changeworks’ Eat Well Heat Wise project, a three year project run in partnership with the Royal Voluntary Service (RVS).
 This project has supported over 1,600 older people across Edinburgh, Midlothian and East Lothian to be warmer in their homes and make the most of their food budgets.